MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/presence-admins.md

 ---
-title: Presença do usuário no Microsoft Teams
+title: Presença do usuário no Teams
 author: jambirk
 ms.author: jambirk
 manager: serdars